+\Note: to meet the district's financial literacy requirement for graduation, seniors must select one of the following courses:

+- College Personal Finance,

+- Honors Economics & College Finance,

+- Economics,

+- AP Economics

-Note: to meet the district's financial literacy requirement for graduation seniors must select one of the following courses: College Personal Finance, Honors Economics & Finance, Economics, or AP Economics.
-Economics and AP Economics can count toward the credits required in Social Studies.
-Honors Economics and Finance can count 0.5 credit toward the required Social Studies credits.
-Specific course requirements in these areas are listed in each subject area within the CHS Career Planning and Course Guide.
+Specific course requirements in these areas are listed in each subject area within the CHS Course Guide.
 Please note all course fees are approximate and are subject to change.
 (Per Board Policy 5460).